ostyjs/nostr-hooks/README.md

 > Nostr-Hooks is not a replacement for NDK.
 You may still need to install NDK and use it in your application.

-NDK is a powerful library with a lot of out-of-the-box features, like caching, batching, and merging filters.
+NDK is a powerful library (shout-out to [pablo](https://github.com/pablof7z)) with a lot of out-of-the-box features, like caching, batching, and merging filters.
 However, it's a stateless library and doesn't understand the React component lifecycle.
 This means that it's up to the developer to update the component state when new events arrive, and to unsubscribe from the subscription when the component unmounts.
 This can be a tedious and error-prone process, especially when scaling the application.
-Nostr-Hooks on the other hand, is a stateful library that manages the component state and subscriptions automatically, allowing the developer to focus on building and scaling the application.
+Nostr-Hooks on the other hand, is a stateful wrapper library that manages the component state and subscriptions automatically, allowing the developer to focus on building and scaling the application.

 ## Usage